WELCOME TO TOWER THEATRE.

 The Tower was initially owned by the Standard Theaters Corporation, the same group that owned the Criterion, Midwest, Liberty, Ritz, Victoria, Warner and Plaza theaters in Oklahoma City.
 In 1963, Tower was acquired by Farris Shanbour, a 1942 Criterion doorman and upstairs usher, and his partner Charles A. Shadid.
 After many years of ups and downs, the Shanbour family transferred the title to Uptown Development Group, LLC on November 3, 2005.

 After 14 years of slow-going renovations and setbacks, Tower was sold to David Wanzer, Ben Sellers, and Jonathon Dodson.
-Pivot Project invested $6.5 million dollars and two years of hard work to bring Tower back to life.
+Pivot Project brought Tower Theatre back to life, renovating the main room with standing floor terraces and restoring the seated balcony to bring live music and movies to Oklahoma City.

 After being damaged multiple times by equipment trucks, and after decades of housing thousands of pigeons, the neon on the historic marquee was in need of major repairs.
 In 2015, halfway through the building's renovation, the marquee was taken apart and refurbished inside and out.
-A sign lighting ceremony was held on January 9, 2016 and visitors were treated to a quick sneak peek inside the theatre.
+Look for upcoming concert dates and movie times on our iconic marquee while cruising down NW 23rd Street in Oklahoma City.